-While capital markets valuations reflect general optimism that a recession can be avoided, we consider it likely that activity levels will continue to deteriorate during the months ahead.
-The rise in the cost of money we've experienced for the past two years has proven moderately effective at crowding out spending by both consumers and corporations alike.
-The resulting decline in demand motivates entities to reduce overall employment, which has been visible in data released by the Bureau of Labor Statistics (BLS).
+While capital markets valuations reflect general optimism that a recession can be avoided, we consider it likely that activity levels will deteriorate during the months ahead.
+A rise in the cost of money ultimately crowds out spending by both consumers and corporations alike.
+This presents as declining demand, and consequently motivates entities to reduce overall employment.
 We suggest investors keep this prospective outcome in mind as they evaluate potential investment strategies.